PerczynskiAdam/Value-investing-dash-app/README.md

 # GPW value investing app
-Visualization app created to automate stocks value analyzes https://gpw-value-app.herokuapp.com/
+Visualization app created to automate stocks value analyzes.
+Data used in this app was scraped from the websites using Beautiful Soap 4.
+Gathered data was transformed with ETL methods in Python. https://gpw-value-app.herokuapp.com/

 # General info